What is special about SAMS?

 Because of the unique rhythm and flow of a Montessori classroom, teaching requires special training and experience so we don’t have parents volunteering in the classroom.
-However, there are many other opportunities for parents to give their time to the school through baking treats for special occasions, helping out with facility upkeep or driving on field trips.
+However, there are many other opportunities for parents to give their time to the school through volunteering on committees.
 There are also a few events throughout the year for parents to learn more about the Montessori philosophy and the going-ons at SAMS.

 Montessori education and its specialized materials emphasize motor and sensory development, as well as basic language and math skills that are essential for any learning philosophy.
 At SAMS, children learn to think for themselves, solving problems using their creativity and imagination.
 In addition, SAMS students learn respect for themselves and one another, cooperation and consideration.
 This independence and self esteem provide a solid platform for SAMS students as they move into more traditional learning environments.

 Socialization skills are a very important part of both the Montessori educational philosophy and the SAMS program.
 At SAMS, children learn to cooperate by working on activities together.
 They also learn to share by waiting their turn for a specific, “favorite” activity and to not interrupt or disturb classmates while they are at “work.”
 Because children of all ages are in one classroom together, they learn respect and caring between older and younger students.